go-gitea/gitea/docs/content/usage/packages/arch.en-us.md

 Server = https://{domain}/api/packages/{owner}/arch/{distribution}/{architecture}
 ```

-Then, you can run pacman sync command (with -y flag to load connected database file), to install your package.
+Then, you can run pacman sync command (with -y flag to load connected database file), to install your package:

 ```sh
 pacman -Sy package